-This Garlic Butter Turkey Breast Recipe is perfect for a small gathering for Thanksgiving, Christmas, and other special occasions.
-This oven-roasted turkey breast is cooked in a herb garlic butter sauce that everyone will love.
+This turkey breast recipe is perfect for a small gathering for Thanksgiving, Christmas, and other special occasions.
+This roasted turkey breast is cooked in a herb garlic butter sauce that everyone will love.
 The skin on this turkey breast is extra crispy and the inside perfectly tender and moist.

-You will love how simple and delicious this garlic butter turkey breast recipe is.
-It’s filled with so much flavour thanks to the herb, garlic, and butter!
+You will love how simple and delicious this turkey breast recipe is.
+It’s filled with so much flavor thanks to the herb, garlic, and butter!
 Roasting turkey breast is a simple way to make juicy turkey for Thanksgiving, or any holiday celebration without having to roast a whole turkey.

-If you’d like more holiday recipes, try my Healthier Green Bean Casserole Recipe, Creamy Mashed Potatoes Recipe, Roasted Brussels Sprouts with Mayo Mustard Dressing,
+If you’d like more holiday recipes, try my Healthier Green Bean Casserole Recipe, Mashed Potatoes Recipe, Easy Roasted Turkey Leg, Roasted Brussels Sprouts with Mayo Mustard Dressing.

 - Butter — be sure to use unsalted butter to keep the turkey from tasting too salty.
 Make sure the butter has softened, so you can mix the herbs in.